Fred M. Jones: Personal life and death

-Fred M. Jones died at the age of 81 in Nuttall Memorial Hospital in Kingston.

-He was the first person to own a Rolls-Royce automobile in Jamaica and was a member of the Royal Jamaican Yacht Club, though he did not sail.

-Jones is depicted in his son Evan's work of familial autofiction, Stone Haven (1993).
-In the novel, Jones's name is Stanley Newton.
+Fred M. Jones was the first person to own a Rolls-Royce automobile in Jamaica and was a member of the Royal Jamaican Yacht Club.
+He died at the age of 81 in Nuttall Memorial Hospital in Kingston.
+Jones is depicted in his son Evan's roman à clef, Stone Haven (1993).
+In the novel, the character of Stanley Newton bears a strong resemblance to Jones.